-WOW air advertises one-way flights from the U.S. to Iceland starting at $99 one-way, so what’s the catch?
-I love the idea of cheap flights to Europe but of course you know there will be a trade-off.
+WOW air advertises $99 flights to Iceland, so what’s the catch?
+I love the idea of cheap flights to Europe but I knew there would be a trade-off.
 If you’re curious, WOW air reviews can help you decide if it’s the right option for you.

 When WOW Air advertises a one-way flight for $99, it’s actually $99 including taxes.
 It’s possible to find flights to their hub in Reykjavik for $250 round-trip and mainland Europe isn’t much more. expensive

-If you pack smartly, you can squeeze a long weekend into a single bag.
-Use my carry-on only printable packing list and my favorite space-saving products to travel weeks at a time without going over weight restrictions.
+If you pack smartly, you can squeeze a long weekend into a single bag and avoid baggage fees.
+Use my carry-on only printable packing list and my favorite products to travel without going over weight restrictions.

 Their staff was actually helpful, which is a rarity these days.
-My flight was delayed because Icelandic Air Traffic Control was on strike, but WOW air provided honest information about flight delays — something that is refreshing.
-WOW Air was upfront about it and reassured me that I’d make my connecting flight (I did).
+My flight was delayed because Icelandic Air Traffic Control was on strike, but customer service provided honest information about flight delays — something that is refreshing.
+They were upfront about it and reassured me that I’d make my connecting flight (I did).

 And did I mention everyone seemed happy to be working?
 The plane is full of cheeky little sayings like “Rolling, rolling, rolling…keep those trolleys rolling” on the side of beverage carts or “Honk if you’re hungry” by the call button.
 It’s fun, and the personality continues with the flight attendants.
 All WOW air reviews agree: it’s a fun plane to be on!